rahulvarmaviit/Sahayam/README.md

     1. Extract the zip file.
     2. Run `npm install` to install dependencies.
-    3. Run `npm run dev` to start the development server.
+    3. Run `npm run dev` to start the development server